Northwestern Syria offensive (2024): Aftermath

-A operation towards Homs was launched by HTS following its capture of Hama on 5 December.
+An operation towards Homs was launched by HTS following its capture of Hama on 5 December.
 On 7 December, HTS-led rebels had reached the outskirts of Homs city amid heavy fighting.
 At least seven civilians were killed in airstrikes and artillery fire.
 By the early morning of 8 December, HTS declared that they had fully captured the city of Homs, effectively cutting Latakia Governorate off from the rest of the country.

 Also on 7 December, the Southern Operations Room, in co-ordination with the HTS-led Military Operations Command led forces that entered the Rif Dimashq region from the south, and those forces then came within 20 km of the capital Damascus.
 The SAA withdrew from multiple points in the outskirts.
 Concurrently with the advance towards Damascus, the Syrian Free Army advanced into the capital from the southeast.
 By 8 December 2024, rebel forces entered the city's Barzeh neighborhood.
 According to official state reports in Russian mass media and media footage, President Bashar al-Assad left Damascus by air to Moscow, where he was granted asylum, sealing the fall of his regime.